DiveGearAdvice.comUpdated July 2026

 Temperate Water (Gulf, Summer California) - 5mm:

-The Bare Reactive 5mm at $389 covers the 65-75°F range.
+The Bare Reactive 5mm covers the 65-75°F range.
 Graphene-infused neoprene keeps you warm without excessive bulk.
 Handles Florida year-round and seasonal California diving.
 This is the most versatile thickness for American divers who travel.

 Cold Water (California Kelp, Pacific Northwest) - 7mm: